-The Application Phase process will allow a limited curing opportunity by providing additional time for follow-up data requests by the CPUC as necessary.
+The Application Phase process may allow a limited curing opportunity by providing additional time for follow-up requests for clarification or additional information by the CPUC as necessary.

 While both qualification and proposed project materials will be part of each application, acceptable qualification materials will be a prerequisite for the scoring of grant applications.
 All entities whose qualification materials are determined to be sufficient will also be scored on their project proposals.